Developer Guide

 Use case ends.

 - 2b.
-Input does not follow the specified format.
+Specified contact does not exist.

 - 2c.
 No tags of specified type exist.